SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 - **`sumo.datasource`**.
 Has fixed value of **haproxy**
 - **`webengine.system`**.
 Has fixed value of **haproxy**
 - **`webengine.cluster.name`**.
 User configured.
-Enter a name to identify the Haproxy cluster.
+Enter a name to identify the HAProxy cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 - **`webengine.node.name`**.
 Has the value of host name of the machine which is being monitored
 - **`deployment.environment`**.
 User configured.
 This is the deployment environment where the Memcache cluster resides.
 For example: dev, prod or qa.